rajkumarpatel2602/Misc./meroquickstartguide.md

   * On right top corner you will see your name, open drop down menu by clicking and choose settings.
   * In the menu on left, click SSH Public Keys, and add your public key (which is generated in step one) right there.

-Congratulations!
+WoW!
-You are all set to fetch mero repo now.
+You are all set to fetch mero repo now. ;)

 ## Cloning Mero
 Getting mero on your system is nothing but firing of below listed commands. let's jump into it.